-Put-In-Bay’s annual Pyrate Fest welcomes the return of the Pyrate King to find his stolen treasure, and it’s always a sight to see..
-It’s a fun time in downtown Put-in-Bay for the whole family, with costume contests for kids and adults and cardboard boat races.
+Put-In-Bay’s annual Pyrate Festival welcomes the return of the Pyrate King to find his stolen treasure, and it’s always a glorious sight to see when those well-dressed guys and gals arrive for a fun time.
+Based in downtown Put-in-Bay, it’s a blast for the whole family, with costume contests for kids and adults and cardboard boat races.

-Watch Pyrates invade the Put-In-Bay Harbor, beat a path around town in a 5K run, visit a Pirate Village and Faire Winds Circus, as well as historic displays and swashbuckling re-enactors.
+Watch Pyrates invade Put-In-Bay Harbor as cannons fire volleys from downtown’s DeRivera Park, or beat a path around town in a 5K run, visit a Pirate Village and Faire Winds Circus, or the groups of swashbuckling re-enactors.

 FOURTH OF JULY FIREWORKS, JULY 4

-NATIONAL RIFLE AND PISTOL MATCHES, JULY 11-AUG.
-13
+NATIONAL RIFLE AND PISTOL MATCHES, JULY 8-AUGUST 5